-The SWS can provides a coherent framework for the implementation of national social protection strategies in an integrated, effective, and efficient way by establishing a management system and a reporting mechanism that links the central government to provinces, districts, communes, and villages.
+The SWS can provide a coherent framework for the implementation of national social protection strategies in an integrated, effective, and efficient way by establishing a management system and a reporting mechanism that links the central government to provinces, districts, communes, and villages.

-In the African context there are serious challenges with decentralizing front-office capacity and there is lack of resources in the rural areas.
-Government lacks resources at local level and each ministry provides implementation of social protection programmes in silo and with no cooperation with other relevant ministries.
-As a result of the lack of capacity of government to offer decentralised services, potential beneficiaries face barriers like high transportation costs.
-Coupled with insufficient awareness amongst community members of procedures and eligibility criteria for social protection programmes and lack of reliable communication channels this can result in low uptake of services.
+In the African context, there are serious challenges with decentralizing front-office capacity and there is a lack of resources in the rural areas.
+Government lacks resources at the local level and each ministry provides an implementation of social protection programmes in a silo and with no cooperation with other relevant ministries.
+As a result of the lack of capacity of government to offer decentralised services, potential recipients face barriers like high transportation costs.
+These barriers may be particularly high for people with disability (e.g. due to lack of accessible public transportation, and need for assistance).
+Women also face mobility constraints due to time restrictions, work burdens or autonomy to leave their home and visit public spaces and engage with authorities.
+Coupled with insufficient awareness amongst community members of procedures and eligibility criteria for social protection programmes and a lack of reliable communication channels this can result in low uptake of services.

-One possibility to reach clients in smaller villages and more rural settings is through mobile units either through agents or by using specially outfitted trucks and busses.
+One possibility to reach clients in smaller villages and more rural settings is through mobile units either through agents or by using specially outfitted trucks and buses.
 This proves particularly useful for serving populations living in isolated or peripheral areas and for allowing poor and vulnerable groups easier access to services.

-A mobile one-stop shop using specially outfitted vehicles has been successfully implemented in South Africa, while in Lesotho One Stop Shops have recently been piloted at Community Council level and by offering special service days, clients are able to reach a number of services at their door steps.
+A mobile one-stop shop using specially outfitted vehicles has been successfully implemented in South Africa, while in Lesotho One-Stop Shops have recently been piloted at the Community Council level and by offering special service days, clients can reach several services at their doorsteps.